stevro/NinjaInvoiceBundle/README.md

 #Use the invoice ninja sdk outside of Symfony
 Simply download only the NinjaInvoice.php from Lib folder.
-It has no dependency on Symfony
+It has no dependency on Symfony Make sure you have Guzzle library installed as well.

 ## 1. Installation:
 Add this to composer.json